 The liability still rests with the appraiser - and while there are appraisers out there completing these products, it is my opinion that they are not only a disservice to the home owner, but it is possible (and likely) to be inaccurate without a physical inspection of the property.

 On the other hand, a full appraisal means that an appraiser visits your home, takes photos, measures the property, and evaluates the condition of your home.

-Why would you want to stay away from an alternative appraisal?
+Why would you want to stay away from a desktop appraisal?

 When buying or refinancing a home, you want to know without a doubt that you're receiving a fair deal and will not be “underwater” with your home loan.
 Computers and algorithms are in nearly every area of modern life, but when it comes to measuring the value of your property, nothing is more accurate than the careful assessment of a certified professional that you can trust.